faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/does_LDS_church_brainwash.md

 ## LDS teachings or practices evidencing Lifton's themes

 Below are teachings and/or cultural practices of the LDS Church which may be considered as fulfilling one or more of Lifton's 8 themes.
-Note that counter-examples and [alternative mindsets also exist within the LDS Church](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/), so these examples should also be weighed in their broader context when possible.
+Note that counter-examples and [alternative mindsets also exist within the LDS Church](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/), so these examples should be weighed in their broader context when possible.
 The list is non-exhaustive (many additional examples exist), but should adequately demonstrate the themes:

 1. [Worthiness interviews are regularly conducted](https://www.reddit.com/r/mormon/comments/3dqj2m/here_are_the_13_questions_lds_bishops_will_ask/) (demand for purity, milieu control)
 1. Bishops may ask very probing questions about sexuality, particularly to those about to serve a mission ([example](https://www.reddit.com/r/exmormon/comments/6aotgt/list_of_questions_a_bishop_asks_premissionaries/)). (demand for purity, milieu control)